toshi-kishikawa/OMARU/README.md

 - construct phylogenetic and functional profiling of the metagenome.
 - conduct three major components of the case-control association tests of MWAS (i.e., phylogenetic, gene, and biological pathway analyses) with rigorous handling of false positives in statistical analysis.
 - visualize attractive figures which enables comprehensive summary of the association test results.
-- evaluate pathway-level links between the metagenome and the germline genome-wide association studies (GWAS) of the host genome,
+- evaluate pathway-level links between the metagenome and the germline genome-wide association studies (GWAS) of the host genome.
 - link taxa and genes in the metagenome.

 ## Overview